dravidshankar/SCITS/README.md

   2. Paste the url in the address bar: https://azure.microsoft.com/en-in/free/students
   3. Create one new Microsoft account using your outlook or gmail
   4. Use college mail id to verify
+  5. Log on to portal.azure.com and check the subscription
-  5. Contact for issues related with Azure students subscription https://azure.microsoft.com/en-us/contact/#contact-sales
+  6. Contact for issues related with Azure students subscription https://azure.microsoft.com/en-us/contact/#contact-sales